 Another type of bank account is the savings account.
 This account allows you to earn interest on money that you keep in your account.
-A "passbook" is your record of money deposited or withdrawn.
-You visit your bank, complete a deposit or withdrawal slip, and the transaction should be recorded in your passbook either by you or the bank teller.
 Frequent withdrawals are discouraged in savings accounts.
 To open a savings account, you will need to provide at least two forms of identification, complete a bank form, and deposit money.